Best Sniper Rifles

 Thus the Remington 700 was born.
 The Remington 700 provided snipers with a lightweight but extremely accurate rifle.
 Accuracy on top of simplicity and capability became the strength of the Remington 700, and both short and long action models have seen military service.
 The Marine Corps uses the M40A7 in 7.62 NATO, as well as the Mk13 Mod 7 in .300 Winchester Magnum.

 The Army labeled their Remington 700 the M24, which evolved from a simple 7.62 NATO bolt gun to the chassis enhanced M2010 sniper rifle in .300 Winchester Magnum.
-Remington 700 rifles have been used by numerous police forces, including LAPD and NYPD SWAT teams.
+Remington 700 rifles have been used by numerous police snipers and forces, including LAPD and NYPD SWAT teams.

 While the Remington 700 might be showing its age, the weapon perseveres and adapts as necessary for the next mission set.